Pylons/pyramid/docs/narr/views.rst

   In most cases, you should register an :term:`exception view` by using :meth:`pyramid.config.Configurator.add_exception_view`.
-However, it is possible to register 'normal' (i.e., non-exception) views against a context resource type which inherits from :exc:`Exception` (i.e., ``config.add_view(context=Exception)``).
+However, it is possible to register "normal" (i.e., non-exception) views against a context resource type which inherits from :exc:`Exception` (i.e., ``config.add_view(context=Exception)``).
 When the view configuration is processed, *two* views are registered.
 One as a "normal" view, the other